 Cushing’s disease is a disorder of the pituitary gland in which too much adrenocorticotropic hormone (ACTH) is produced by a pituitary tumor, which in turn stimulates excess production of the stress hormone cortisol.

 Cushing’s disease is one form of Cushing syndrome, which is the condition that results from overexposure to cortisol.
 Not everyone with Cushing syndrome has Cushing’s disease.
-Several things may cause high levels of cortisol (long term-use of corticosteroid medications like prednisone, ACTH producing tumors outside of the pituitary gland, cortisol producing adrenal tumors), but when the excess is being triggered by a pituitary tumor, the individual is diagnosed with Cushing’s disease.
+Several things may cause high levels of cortisol (including long term-use of corticosteroid medications such as prednisone, ACTH-producing tumors outside the pituitary gland, and cortisol-producing adrenal tumors), but when the excess is being triggered by a pituitary tumor, the individual is diagnosed with Cushing’s disease.
 (Some tumors of the pituitary gland are “functioning” tumors, meaning that they take on a function of the gland itself by producing a hormone.)

 See: "It Started With My Skin" (A Cushing's Disease Story)